vmware-tanzu/velero/docs/developing/build.md

-# Build from source
+# Build

-## Build

 You can build your Ark image locally on the machine where you run your cluster, or you can push it to a private registry.
-This section covers both workflows.

 Set the `$REGISTRY` environment variable (used in the `Makefile`) to push the Heptio Ark images to your own registry.
 This allows any node in your cluster to pull your locally built image.